misakey/dev-manifesto/agile_methodology.md

 - simplicity

 _____
-# Sprint Review
-_The goal of a Sprint Review is to summarize what has been done or reported during the sprint.
-Here We talk here about functional progress and rarely technical according to the audience.
-It happens at the end of a sprint._

-Type of attendees: Misakey Product/Technical Team, Internal/External Stakeholders...

-Technical/Feature teams should express turn by turn:
-## Step 1: Objectives reminder
-We remind what was the initial objectives of the sprint.

-## Step 2: What has been accomplished (macro)
-What has been done during this sprint - we talk here about issues that have been closed.
-What has been done additionally to what has been initially defined.

-## Step 3: What had not been done (micro)
-What has been not done during the sprint, the why (time, deprioritized...), or how far the task is reported in the future.

-## Step 4: Demo
-Demo should be prepared in advance before the sprint planning.
-All what is shown in demo is available on production with next release.

-_____
 # Retrospective
 Sometimes, we do retrospectives:
 _The goal of a retrospective is to summarize good and bad things that occurred during the sprint.
 Here we discuss about individual and team feedback about internal process, project state..._